how many dancers are typically in a class?

 are classes determined by age or ability?

 Both age and ability are considered when selecting the appropriate classes for each dancer.
 Placement decisions are derived from many years of teaching experience.
-Often a child is placed in a particular group or class where he or she will feel confident, in order to promote the development of self-esteem.
+Often a child is placed in a particular group or class where they will feel confident, in order to promote the development of self-esteem.
 Some students who are placed in a higher level become discouraged, only to lose their passion for dance.
 Others respond to the challenge of being in a class with students who are more proficient by pushing themselves to work harder.
 Placement is highly individual and the factors that go into the decision are complex.

 is there a dress code?

 Dancers must be in fitted clothing for their classes.
 Sports bras, tanks, fitted tees, shorts, crops, tights, bodysuits etc. are all acceptable choices.
 Baggy/loose clothing is required for hip hop class, however is not to be worn in any other class.
-Hair must be neatly secured back. no jewelry.
+Hair must be neatly secured back.
 More information that is specific to dress code for competitive company dancers is available in the FDC Competitive Handbook.

 do you have a recital and/or other performance opportunities for recreational dancers?

 There is a year end recital where all recreational dancers will have the opportunity to perform for their family and friends.

 We primarily communicate with parents via email (email@example.com).
 We also frequently post on our Facebook and Instagram accounts.

 what does the cost include and what additional costs can i expect?